Pinocchio

 Why should I end paragraphs with this why?

-Because the fame of likes can bring Pinocchio's impresario within reach of each one of us.
+Because the fame of likes can bring Pinocchio's impresario within reach of each of us.

 Are we loved?
 By idiotic audiences?
 Or by our father?
 (Since I'm talking about Pinocchio, I'm skipping the mother, but Love applies in any case).